sigalgrabois/EyeMovement_Analysis_Tool/README.md

 ## Overview
 This is a Python-based tool for analyzing eye movement data collected during experiments.
 The tool provides functionalities to visualize eye movements on images, create heatmaps, and perform various data analysis tasks.
+This tool uses [edfImport](https://github.com/alexander-pastukhov/edfImport.git) for initial preprocessing of the data.

 ## Table of Contents
 - [Installation](#installation)